Bitcoin Technical Analysis | Forexlive

 Bitcoin Technical Analysis – Daily Timeframe

-On the daily chart, we can see that the big divergence with the MACD eventually led to a big pullback in Bitcoin.
-The price is now at the key 25231 support level where we can also find the 50% Fibonacci retracement level.
-This is where Bitcoin should find strong buyers and bottom out before another rally towards the 31044 high or beyond.
-If the price breaks below the support level though, we will likely see the price falling all the way back to the 20000 level where the big rally in Bitcoin first began.
+On the daily chart, we can see that the big divergence with the MACD eventually led to a sizeable pullback into the 25231 support where we had also the 50% Fibonacci retracement level.
+Since then, the price has rallied strongly into the trendline and yesterday we got a breakout that led to a fast move upwards as more momentum buyers jumped onboard.
+Now we can expect a pullback from the 28500 swing high level, which from a risk management perspective would be better for the buyers.

 Bitcoin Technical Analysis – 4 hour Timeframe